mrrusof/mrrusof.github.io/_posts/2016-04-24-arbitrage.markdown

 The only profitable cycle is `1 2 1 2 1` and therefore it is the only solution.
 The cycle is a solution regardless of the fact that it consists of the repetition of simple cycle `1 2 1`.

-A solution that is not a simple cycle may not be the repetition of a simple cycle like in the previous example.
+A solution that is not a simple cycle is not necessarilly the repetition of a simple cycle like in the previous example.
 For example, consider the following conversion table and its corresponding graph.

 {% highlight asciidoc %}